 and shopping—categories with an alert, block, and allow action configured,

-severe action of the detected categories.
+severe action from the detected categories.

-Visit each of the following test URLs to verify
+Visit each of the following test URLs to

 (url_category_list contains real-time-detection)

-Additional web page category matches are also displayed
+Additional web page category matches are also displayed and corresponds

-and correspond to the categories as defined by PAN-DB.
+to the categories as defined by PAN-DB.

-Take a detailed look at the logs to verify that each
+Take a detailed look at the logs to verify that each type

 of web threat is correctly analyzed and categorized.
 In the example